Incident Action Plan

 • Move to the closest exit and proceed down the EXIT stairwell in a safe and orderly manner.
 Do NOT use elevators.

-• Remain at least three hundred (300) feet outside of the building and await further instructions.
+• Remain at least three hundred (300) feet outside (1000 feet if bomb threat) of the building and await further instructions.
 Keep roadways open and beware of approaching emergency vehicles.
 Notify emergency responders of anyone trapped or any special conditions in the building.

 • Do not go back in the building for any reason until an authorized official deems it safe to re-enter.